jaygiri0111/Learn-Pandas-with-Jay-Giri/Uisng pd.read_excel()/README ().md

 ### Why to clean Excel files?
  To get appropriate results, the data we are using has to be accurate.
 If, the data is not accurate it might result in wrong finding.
 So it is suggested to clean the data using different methods.

+## 🚀 About Me
+I'm a Data Science Student...

+## Support

+For support, email jaygiri0111@gmail.com